Coder-World04/Tech-Interview-Important-Topics-and-Techniques/README.md

 # Tech-Interview : Important Topics and Techniques

-This repository contains everything you need to become tech interview Ready with most important tips and techniques.
+This repository contains everything you need to become tech interview Ready with most important tips and techniques .

 Developed by: Sr.Software Engineer